 Along with the Area Lead, you are monitoring the overall pulse, flow, and feel of the event.
-Volunteers must be situationally aware at all time, be able to maintain composure while under stress, communicate clearly, assertively, and effectively and be able to physically walk the field from any given point to the medic tent.
+Volunteers must always be situationally aware, be able to maintain composure while under stress, communicate clearly, assertively, and effectively and be able to physically walk the field from any given point to the medic tent.